srirangav/qlZipInfo/README.txt

 History:

-    v1.0.14 - fixes for darkmode
+    v1.0.14 - fixes to make darkmode and light mode better match the BigSur Finder
     v1.0.13 - make sure days and months are zero prefixed v1.0.12 - increase size used to display the compressed file size; disable showing the compression